 As business grew, his reputation helped him expand to the five stores he owns and operates today.
 You can find Tahoe Dave’s ski and board shops in Tahoe City, along with his locations in Truckee, Kings Beach, and Olympic Valley.
 And he has a lot more than 15 pairs of skis!

 What do I appreciate most about Tahoe Dave’s?
 After several weeks, everyone in the family wants to ski, the kids get their boots on and off without complaining and I haven’t had to call or stop in to swap out any of our equipment.
 The most welcome convenience is getting everything right the first time.

 George Perkins opened the first independently owned ski shop in Tahoe in 1969.
-After a successful 10 years, he built a new shop across the street – the current location of South Tahoe Ski & Board Rentals.
-It’s easy to find – just pull into the first ski rental shop on the right as you turn up Ski Run Boulevard.
+After a successful 10 years, he built a new shop across the street – the current location of The Ski Renter, right on Ski Run Boulevard.

 George has run more than 10 rental shops over his long career of serving skiers.
 Now age 84, George just turned in his ski pass.
-Today South Tahoe Ski & Board Rentals is owned by partners Ray & Phil, who have worked with George getting people geared up for more than 30 years.
+Today The Ski Renter is owned by partners Ray & Phil, who have worked with George getting people geared up for more than 30 years.